 Bexhill-on-Sea - Park Play and Gelato

-This is probably my favorite local seaside town, it is really quaint and old fashioned but so well maintained and the promenade is a joy to walk (or skate if you are my kids) down.
+This is probably my favourite local seaside town, it is really quaint and old fashioned but so well maintained and the promenade is a joy to walk (or skate if you are my kids) down.
 There are small play areas all along the prom and this makes it very easy to walk along with children.
-You can visit the Sovereign Light Cafe that Keane sung about in 2012, or a bit further down there is the architecturally acclaimed De La Warr pavilion which hosts theatre productions, cinema showings and fabulous art and creative exhibitions.
+You can visit the Sovereign Light Cafe that Keane sung about in 2012, or a bit further down there is the architecturally acclaimed De La Warr Pavilion which hosts theatre productions, cinema showings and fabulous art and creative exhibitions.
 Entrance is free as are visits to many of the galleries and exhibitions.

-One of our favourite places to visit in Bexhill is Edgerton Park, a fabulous big space just a stones throw from the seafront where the children can run free, play football, skate around, enjoy some tennis, use the outside gym equipment or just play on all the superb play equipment.
+One of our favourite places to visit in Bexhill is Edgerton Park, a fabulous big space just a stone's throw from the seafront where the children can run free, play football, skate around, enjoy some tennis, use the outside gym equipment or just play on all the superb play equipment.

-Of course once you build up an appetite doing some hard play then fish and chips might be in order and I can highly recommend Minnie Berthas where you can take-away a meal to eat in Kerry's cafe.
+Of course, once you build up an appetite doing some hard play then fish and chips might be in order and I can highly recommend Minnie Berthas where you can take-away a meal to eat in Kerry's cafe.
 Or if you just want something lighter head along to Di Paolo's for the best home-made gelato we've ever tried.

 Hastings - Cable Cars and Penny Arcades

-I think Hastings sometimes gets a bad press, I know that before we moved here I assumed it was a nasty run-down town and it really isn't.
+I think Hastings sometimes gets bad press, I know that before we moved here I assumed it was a nasty run-down town and it really isn't.
 The main town centre isn't anything to write home about but it does its job and has the major shops that you might need but as you walk down to the sea-front the magic starts to unfold.

 The stone beach is a lot of fun in itself, especially when the tide is out as you can find all sorts in the rocks pools and crevices down by the old pier (that is just being re-built at the moment).
-Then further along towards the old town you get all the fish and chip shops and there isn't really a bad one between them - my personal favourites are the Blue Dolphin or the Old Town Fryer.
-Across the road are the cheesy british seaside attractions, like penny arcades, mini funfair, crazy golf, kids play park, trampoline and so much more.
+Then further along towards the old town, you get all the fish and chip shops and there isn't really a bad one between them - my personal favourites are the Blue Dolphin or the Old Town Fryer.
+Across the road are the cheesy British seaside attractions, like penny arcades, mini funfair, crazy golf, kids play park, trampoline and so much more.
 It is a children's delight to be allowed there with a bag of 2p's for the machines and a couple of pound coins to have a ride and perhaps candy floss too.